 When it comes to creating the right diet, there are so many things that should be taken into account.
 It’s important to remember that balance is key and being healthy is all about eating in moderation.
 One of the most helpful things for those new to fitness is finding alternatives to unhealthy foods.
 Coconut oil is one of the best alternatives to other fats, so let’s talk about why.

 All about coconut oil

 Coconut Origin: Southeast Asia, South America, New Zealand, and India

 Coconut Oil (1 Tbsp)

 Fat: 14g (Sat.
 Fat 12g)

 P.S.
-If you are looking to change up your diet, or would like more helpful meal planning ideas, Ultimate Phitness offers a variety of Nutrition Programs designed to help you achieve healthier eating habits or to assist you with meal planning for different dietary needs such as Gluten-Free, Paleo, Vegan, Lactose Intolerant, Detox & Cleanse, Athletic Training, Disease Prevention & Control, Anti-Aging, and so many more!
-Click Here for more information.
+If you are looking to change up your diet or would like helpful meal planning ideas, Ultimate Phitness offers a variety of programs designed to help you achieve healthier eating habits or to assist you with meal planning for different dietary needs.

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease